 - Advisor on regional stormwater management projects for the Victoria Department of Sustainability and Environment (2006).

 - Author of and expert adviser to the Victorian Government Living Melbourne, Living Victoria water policy for Greater Melbourne (2010 – 2014)

 - Author of the integrated systems analysis, alternative water and business strategy for the Greater Sydney region for the Board of Sydney Water Corporation.

 - Leader and co-developer of the original capacity building program for integrated water cycle management and water sensitive urban design in the Hunter region of New South Wales that involved 16 local government areas, water authorities, government agencies and the community (1998 – 2002).

 - Special project officer, Infrastructure and Planning Manager, Newcastle and Maitland City Councils

-- Director of the program to develop the draft Melbourne Integrated Water Cycle strategy for the Office of Living Victoria
+- Director of the program to develop the Melbourne Integrated Water Cycle strategy for the Office of Living Victoria